-“Important information: The sites about LCHF ( Low carb high fat) and Keto foods, there are many today, are not geared towards sugar addiction so remember to read everything there with lot’s of knowledge about sugar addiction.”
+Important information: The websites about LCHF (low carb high fat) and keto foods – there are many today – are not geared towards sugar addiction so remember to read everything there with lots of knowledge about sugar addiction.

 Here you will find a shopping list of food groups that we can eat.
 Start by cleaning out your home from “drug foods”.
 Start by eating three meals a day.
 A meal should consist of vegetables, which you can eat both hot and cold, protein and fat.
 Here’s a keto food plan for the first 21 days.

 Join the Sugarbomb in your brain and Sugarfree cookbook groups on Facebook, where you can get support from others to implement this change.

-Many times we think that “If I only eat ‘right’ I will become free of my sugaraddiction”.
+Many times we think that ”if I only eat ‘right’ I will become free of my sugar addiction”.
 Unfortunately, it’s not that easy.
 I usually say that the food is 10% of the complete recovery process.
 We need a lot of knowledge and many tools to live with the disease of addiction, which is chronic.
 You will learn about this in time.

-So, at first we may need to feel worse before we feel better.
+So, at first, we may need to feel worse before we feel better.
 We may need help with what I call biochemical repair, which means that we need help with a special diet and often some dietary supplements, for example supplements for inflammation, enzymes, hydrochloric acid supplements, probiotics, etc. to make it possible to make the lifestyle changes that are necessary to make it possible for us to live with our disease daily in a way that provides quality of life without feeling deprived.
 In short, a harmonious and joyful life.
-Se list of trained professionals that can help with biochemical repair here.
+See a list of trained professionals that can help with biochemical repair here.